GothenburgBitFactory/taskwarrior/README.md

 http://taskwarrior.org/support

-Please send your code patches to:
+Please use pull requests, or send your code patches to:

-support@taskwarrior.org
+support@GothenburgBitFactory.org

-Consider joining bug.tasktools.org and participating in the future of Taskwarrior.
+Visit https://github.com/GothenburgBitFactory/taskwarrior and participate in the future of Taskwarrior.

 ---